 Apart from his activities in the public sector, Mr. Small has considerable experience in private enterprise as a consultant, providing energy-centric strategic advisory and business development services to clients in the USA and Europe.
-He has provided independent professional consulting services to various clients in the oil and energy sector on a wide range of matters and is an established speaker at major international energy conferences, delivering technical papers and presentations on varied energy policy and strategy matters.

 Mr. Small holds an MBA from Middlesex University in London, a Post-Graduate Diploma in Natural Gas Economics and Management from the College of Petroleum and Energy Studies in Oxford (now Oxford-Princeton) and a Diploma in Public Administration from the University of the West Indies (St. Augustine).